Last Update 1/8 - 5pm

 If you do not see a user with "zyfwp" or any account with successful login you do not know, you are safe after upgrade to 4.60 Patch 1.

-Please note, that the log max. have 2048 entries and may not show history.
-In that case only a previous setup syslog server for category "User" or SecuReport Tool with history logs can help here.
+Please note that the log can only have 2048 entries.
+In that case, only a previous setup syslog server for category "User" or SecuReport Tool with history logs can help here.

 How do I check if an unauthorized user changed my configuration?

-You can check your Admin Account Table, if there is no additional admin account created, there is no unauthorized access happen.
+You can check your Admin Account Table.
+If there is no unintended admin account, then no unauthorized access happened.
 Zyxel is not aware of any unauthorised access to any security product.

 show running-config |match "admin"